Our Generous Sponsors

 24 hours later, it feels like a dream!

 So…. same time next year?
 Kangaroobie Base Camp Ultra Relay, we can’t wait!!"

 We acknowledge the people of the Eastern Maar nation as the Traditional Owners & Custodians of the Country on which we participate every year.

 We pay our respect to their ancestors and to all First Nations Elders, past, present and emerging.

 We extend this respect to all Aboriginal and Torres Strait Islander people, recognising that their language and knowledge continue to enrich the lives of those who choose to listen and take the time to learn from cultural traditions that date back tens of thousands of years.

-We recognise their continuing connection to Country in this beautiful place that so many people take for granted in a fleeting visit.
+We recognise their deep spiritual connection and ongoing relationship with Country in this beautiful place that so many people take for granted in a fleeting visit.
 We are grateful for the care taken by the ancestral custodians who have been protecting the land, waters & ecosystems of this glorious coastline, by living in harmony with Country, since time immemorial.